Benefits of setting credit card spending limits for yourself

 Find the right balance between spending and budgeting by setting yourself a credit card spending limit.

-It’s fun to think about a life with "no limits," but in the real world a limit can be a good thing.
-Some help us avoid making mistakes, like speeding or using too much cellphone data.
-The same goes for deciding to set a limit on credit card spending.
+It’s fun to think about a life with no limits, but in the real world a limit can be a good thing.
+It can help us stay safely within our means, like a speed limit.
+The same goes for deciding to set a limit for yourself on your credit card spending.
 Bottom line, it’s all about a healthy level of control.

 With today’s apps, online access, and mobile banking, tracking credit card spending is easier than ever.
-Some tools will alert you by text when your balance gets high or even when purchases are made.
-By keeping a close eye on spending, you're helping watch out for everyone's credit future.
+Depending on your issuer, some tools can alert you when your balance gets high or even when purchases are made.